Mahdii-Kariimiian/Stop-Watch/README.md

 # First Experience

-This is my first try to build a web page using HTML and CSS.
+This is my first try to build a web page using HTML and CSS and JS.